ShaunCurtis/Blazr.EditStateTracker/readme.md

 ## Implementation

-The implementation consists of four objects:
+The implementation consists of three objects:

+1. `EditStateProperty` - a class to hold state data for a property.
+2. `BlazrEditStateStore` - a collection class to hold the tracked `EditContext.Model` true state.
+3. `BlazrEditStateTracker` - a component to embed in `EditForm` that wires everything up and sorts inconsistencies in `EditContext`.

+A fourth object is implemented in the *Blazr.Core* library.

 1. `TrackStateAttribute` - a custom attribute to identify properties to track.
-2. `EditStateProperty` - a class to hold state data for a property.
-3. `EditStateStore` - a collection class to hold the tracked `EditContext.Model` true state.
-4. `EditStateTracker` - a component to embed in `EditForm` that wires everything up and sorts inconsistencies in `EditContext`.

 ### TrackState